-From January 18 – May 10, 2014, Antena was in residence at Blaffer, where they inhabited various spaces of the museum to explore how critical views on language could help us to reimagine and rearticulate the worlds we live in.
+From January 18 – May 10, 2014, Antena was in residence at Blaffer, where we inhabited various spaces of the museum to explore how critical views on language could help us to reimagine and rearticulate the worlds we live in.
 Check out this brief video tour of the installation!

 Antena facilitated a number of initiatives: books for sale from small independent presses and DIY endeavors throughout the U.S. and Latin America showcasing innovative writing by women, people of color, queer communities, and others outside the normative canon; an exhibition of work combining literary and visual arts, with artists from Houston and the wider U.S. as well as Chile, Guatemala, and Mexico; a weekly class titled “In The Between: At the Intersections of Writing, Art, Politics,” open to the public and UH students enrolled for credit in the interdisciplinary art minor (IART) on Tuesdays from 5:30-8:30pm; public workshops in writing, bookmaking, translation, and language justice; and, from February 13 – 16, an encuentro (gathering) of Antena’s participating artists, who gave public readings and performances, participated in panel discussions and open conversations, and led workshops and community interventions outside the museum.
 A schedule of some of those events is available here.